 Senior Fitness Tips to Keep You Healthy Without Breaking the Bank

-The Centers for Disease Control and Prevention suggests that people 65 and older should get at least 150 minutes of moderate aerobic exercise per week and perform muscle-strengthening exercises twice a week to lead a healthy and independent life.
-At first glance, it can become a Catch 22 situation, balancing your finances and your health on top of all the other responsibilities of life, especially as you approach your senior years.
+The Centers for Disease Control and Prevention suggests that people 65 and older get at least 150 minutes of moderate aerobic exercise per week and perform muscle-strengthening exercises twice a week to lead a healthy and independent life.

 Senior Fitness Tips to Keep You Healthy Without Breaking the Bank